J. R. Simplot: Personal

 Simplot's first marriage was to Ruby Rosevear (1911–2004) of Glenns Ferry, whom he had met on a blind date; he proposed to her in his Model A Ford in 1931.
 After 29 years and four children, the marriage ended in divorce in 1960, when she suddenly left Simplot for another man.
 Years later, Simplot admitted that while he was growing his business empire in the 1950s, he had not spent enough time with his family.

-He and his second wife, Esther Becker (born 1934), a former opera singer, met in the mid-1960s in New York.
+Simplot met his second wife, Esther Becker (born 1934 in Omro, Wisconsin), a former opera singer, in the mid-1960s in New York City.
 He was on a business trip and she was working as a receptionist for the Henry Phipps Foundation; they were married in 1972.

-Before his death, Simplot and his wife Esther resided in the Grove Hotel building in downtown Boise, a few blocks from the company's headquarters.
-The couple donated their hilltop home, in Boise's north end, to the state of Idaho in late 2004 for use as a governor's mansion.
+In his final years, Simplot and Esther resided in the Grove Hotel building in downtown Boise, a few blocks from the company's headquarters.
+The couple donated their sizable hilltop home (built in 1979) in Boise's north end to the state of Idaho in late 2004 for use as a governor's mansion.
 (Known as "The Idaho House," it was returned to the Simplot family in 2013, and demolished in January 2016.)